HassanKhaled11/UART-Universal-Asynchronous-Reciever-Transmitter/README.md

 # UART-Universal-Asynchronous-Reciever-Transmitter

-## Implemeting universal asynchronous reciever transmitter using verilog hardware description language, UART is used in a wide range of applications, including connecting microcontrollers to sensors, communicating with peripherals like GPS modules and Bluetooth modules, and for debugging and configuring devices during development.
+## In this repo I Implemeting universal asynchronous reciever transmitter using verilog hardware description language, genrate a gate-level netlist using synopsys tool and make dft and formal verification scripted by TCL.

+## UART is used in a wide range of applications, including connecting microcontrollers to sensors, communicating with peripherals like GPS modules and Bluetooth modules, and for debugging and configuring devices during development.

 ### Block Digrams
 <div>